 Don't proxy specific web addresses

 There might be specific URLs that you don't want the proxy applied to (eg. Open Access databases or websites).
-As with the proxy whitelist, you are able to specify URL patterns to exclude from the proxy url rewriting.
-Talis refer to this exclusion as the proxy blacklist.
+As with the proxy inclusion list, you are able to specify URL patterns to exclude from the proxy url rewriting.
+Talis refer to this exclusion as the proxy exclusion list.

-Your proxy string is automatically added to this blacklist, to ensure that the proxy is not applied to a web address that already contains your proxy string.
+Your proxy string is automatically added to this exclusion list, to ensure that the proxy is not applied to a web address that already contains your proxy string.

 Automatically add proxy vs hardcoding the web address